SBA initiatives

 White House HBCU Initiative

-Council on Underserved Communities
+Council on Underserved Communities (CUC)

-The Council on Underserved Communities (CUC) provides SBA with input, advice, and recommendations on strategies to help strengthen competitiveness and sustainability for small businesses in underserved communities.
-These communities include inner cities and rural areas and may include populations such as women, minorities, veterans, tribal groups and others.
+This council provides SBA with advice for strengthening small businesses in underserved communities.
+These include various communities across a range of populations.
+The communities may include inner cities and rural areas.
+Populations might include women, minorities, veterans, tribal groups or others.

 Learn more about CUC.